 The TAF covers demographics, practicalities of the referral, relationships/support/dependents, current and previous therapies/help, medication, reason for referral, problem areas which are rated for both severity and duration, risk, positive and negative coping strategies, and the outcome of the assessment.

 Referencing the CORE-A

 As the CORE-A is mainly a context information gathering form completed by practitioners, not a self-report psychometric measure, and as most of the items will have great face validity and inter-rater reliability, there is no conventional psychometric exploration of the instrument and no clear first publication that describes it in great detail.
 Probably the first fairly detailed use of information from the CORE-A was in:

 Evans, C., Connell, J., Barkham, M., Marshall, C., & Mellor-Clark, J. (2003).
 Practice-Based Evidence: benchmarking NHS primary care counselling services at national and local levels.
 Clinical Psychology & Psychotherapy, 10, 374–388. http://doi.org/10.1002/cpp.384.

-Download the English language PDF of the TAF using link below, for other languages, go to Translations page.
+Download the English language PDF of the TAF using link above, for other languages, go to Translations page.